tmo1/sms-ie/README.md

 ## Bugs, Feature Requests, and Other Issues

 Bugs, feature requests, and other issues can be filed at [the SMS Import / Export issue tracker](https://github.com/tmo1/sms-ie/issues).
 When reporting any problem with the app, please specify the version of the app used for export and / or import, as applicable.
 When reporting a crash, particularly a reproducible one, please attach a logcat.
 Instructions for doing so (with increasing level of detail) can be found [here](https://wiki.lineageos.org/how-to/logcat), [here](https://f-droid.org/en/docs/Getting_logcat_messages_after_crash/), and [here](https://www.xda-developers.com/guide-sending-a-logcat-to-help-debug-your-favorite-app/).

+## TODO

+The following are various features and improvements to the app that have been suggested and may be implemented in the future:

+ - Greater flexibility of scheduled exporting, including intervals other than daily, incremental / differential exporting, and retention handling (discussion in [issue #7](https://github.com/tmo1/sms-ie/issues/7))
+ - Progress meters for export and import ([issue #24](https://github.com/tmo1/sms-ie/issues/24))

 ## License